pscedu/psc-wpdocs/aibd/conda-best-practices-load-and-activate.md

-Load the Conda module by loading either the Community or the Enterprise version commands.
+Load the conda module by loading either the Community or the Enterprise version commands.
 After that, activate the base conda environment if you want to use the base packages included with Anaconda, or create a new environment yourself.